APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-After rigorous endurance his voice, once silenced, has made its way all over the United States; raising money and awareness for worthy causes, as well as mindset training for DA offices, companies, colleges, and individuals.
-His company “ResilienceMode” seeks to educate, elevate, and inspire all walks of people towards a better self.
+After rigorous endurance, his voice, once silenced, has made its way all over the United States--raising awareness for worthy causes, delivering dynamic keynote topics, as well as offering mindset training for DA offices, companies, colleges and individuals.
+His company, Resilience.
+Mode, seeks to educate, elevate and inspire all walks of people towards a better self.

 Speaker Videos